eclark0013/dems2020/NOTES.md

 1. interface

 ~Puts -
-There are many candidates running for the democratic nomination for president.
-Would you like to know more about an individual candidate (bio, previous experience) or the race in general (updated list of candidates running, polling numbers).
-Type C for candidate or R for race.
-At any time, you may type "help" or "menu" to return to this menu.
-When you have deicde who to vote for, you may type in "exit".
+"There are many candidates running for the democratic nomination for president.
+Would you like to know more about a specific candidate (bio, previous experience) or the race in general (updated list of candidates running, polling numbers).
+Type C for candidates or R for race.
+Follow the on-screen prompts.
+When you have decided who to vote for, you may type in \"exit\"."

   ~if C
     Which candidate would you like to know more about?